Armagh v Galway (2022 All-Ireland Senior Football Championship): Politicians

 Taoiseach Micheál Martin condemned the scenes, describing it as "shocking", "disturbing" and "concerning".

-Catherine Martin, the Minister for Sport, also condemned it, describing it as "absolutely appalling".
+Catherine Martin, the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, also condemned it, describing it as "absolutely appalling".
 She said: "I know of one five-year-old who was at that match yesterday as a first-time experience.
 They should have come home remembering what an amazing game it was; as I said, edge-of-the-seat stuff.
 Instead they see sports players behaving like that, and it is despicable."

-Charles Flanagan, the former Minister for Justice, called for a Garda investigation into what he called a "violent confrontation".
+Charles Flanagan, a former Minister for Justice, called for a Garda investigation into what he called a "violent confrontation".
 However, Gardaí confirmed on 27 June that they were not investigating the incident.

 The Oireachtas Committee on Sport released a report titled "The Elimination of Abuse Directed Toward Referees, Officials and Players in Sport" on 28 June, with Fine Gael TD Alan Dillon referring to what had happened at Croke Park two days before as "ugly".